pryv/dev-site/src/roadmap.md

 ## 20.10.2020 - Consent implementation with Pryv.io

 We have released our new [tech guide](https://api.pryv.com/guides/consent) to help developers manage consent when building personal data collecting applications to satisfy existing and forthcoming privacy regulations.
 It outlines the logic of managing consent with Pryv.io, and guides you through a practical hands-on example involving a consent request.
-More information on how to leverage your compliance in our [article](https://support.pryv.com/hc/en-us/articles/360017196459-Consent-management-with-Pryv-io).

 ## 28.09.2020 - System Streams with Pryv.io <span onclick="location='/concepts/#entreprise-license-open-source-license'" class="entreprise-tag"><span title="Entreprise License Only" class="label">Y</span></span>